Sedation Dentistry for Kids

 Once the child is completely sleeping, the anesthesiologist monitors the child’s breathing and vital signs, while the pediatric dentist provides all necessary treatment.

-What are the advantages to general anesthesia?
+What are the advantages to Sleep Dentistry?

 Some of the medications that are used actually help the child forget all about what happened during the treatment.
 Also, once the child is completely asleep, all treatment, including x-rays, fillings, crowns, and cleanings can be done at once in a manner that is not traumatic or scary for the child.